nmastron/UB-ANC-Emulator/README.md

 ```
 docker run -it \
-    --volume $PWD/docker:/tmp/emulator \
+    --volume $pwd/docker:/tmp/emulator \
     --publish 5770:5770 \
     --publish 5780:5780 \
     jmod/ub-anc-emulator:latest
 ```

-Then you can start emulator in console mode, and use [QGroundControl](http://qgroundcontrol.com/downloads) on the host to connect to agent's port to visualize it in the system.
+Then you can start the emulator in console mode, and use [QGroundControl](http://qgroundcontrol.com/downloads) on the host to connect to agent's port to visualize it in the system.

 Two things need to be noticed:
 * As you can see a new directory **docker** will be created on the host (in the current directory), and it will be mounted to **/tmp/emulator** directory on the container.
 This can be used to share files between the host and the container.